voxpupuli/puppet-dhcp/README.md

 Define the pool attributes.
 This example will create a pool, which serves IPs of two different ranges in the same network.

+May be passed as a hash into the DHCP class.

 ```puppet
 dhcp::pool{ 'ops.dc1.example.net':
   network => '10.0.1.0',